maitree7/Time_Series_Analysis/README.md

 * Does this model perform better or worse on out-of-sample data compared to in-sample data?

 ```
 RMSE for Out-of-sample is lower (0.415) as compared to in-sample (0.566).
-This model performs better on out-of-sample data
+Model performs better on out-of-sample data
 ```

 - - -